pascca/BERT_eli5/README.md

 This script downloads all posts between 2011 and 2018 in a specific json-format.
 This web-app only needs the questions and links.
 These were extracted with the usage of `LoadAndEncode.py` into `questionsandlinks.txt`.
 The same script was used to create the sentence-bert encodings of the questions `sentenceencodingsquestionsbig.npy` which are utlized in `SentenceBertSearch.py`.

-# Paper

-The paper is listed as [ELI5_SBERT_SEARCH.pdf](https://github.com/pascca/BERT_eli5/blob/master/ELI5_SBERT_SEARCH.pdf) and describes the ideas behind the system.

 # Website

 You can try out a live demo of the TF-IDF Version [here](https://www.ezexplain.com/).
 There were problems with the website performance on 'pythonanywhere' when using SBERT to encode the query, but I hope to fix that problem soon.